ATRIAL FIBRILLATION

 • Age ≥ 18 years

-• A fib diagnosed within last 12 months
+• AF diagnosed within last 12 months

 • Age > 75 years OR previous TIA/Stroke OR meet two of the following: age > 65 years, female sex, heart failure, hypertension, diabetes mellitus, severe CAD, chronic kidney disease (GFR 15 - 59 ml/min), LVH